Milnor-Hamm sphere fibrations and the equivalence problem: Equivalence of Milnor-Hamm tube and sphere fibrations

 Let us remark here that the flow does not cross the set $G^{-1}(\Disc G)$ precisely because the vector field is tangent to the fibres of $\Psi_{G}$ (i.e. condition (c1)) and that the discriminant is radial.
 This flow yields an isotopy from the Milnor-Hamm tube fibration to the Milnor-Hamm sphere fibration. \end{proof}

-In the real setting, the MVF existence problem appeared first in case $\Sing G = \{0\}$ in Jacquemart's work \cite{Ja1} and later in \cite{A1, Oka3} etc. The more general case $\Disc G =\{0\}$ has been addressed later in \cite{dST0, dST1, A1, ACT, Ha, Oka4}.
-The authors produced sufficient conditions in each setting, but there is yet no valid proof of the existence of a MVF without conditions\footnote{the existence proof in \cite{CSS1} appears to contain a non-removable gap.} even in the simplest case $\Sing G = \{0\}$.
+In the real setting, the Milnor vector field existence problem appeared first in case $\Sing G = \{0\}$ in Jacquemart's work \cite{Ja1} and later in \cite{A1, Oka3} etc. The more general case $\Disc G =\{0\}$ has been addressed later in e.g. \cite{dST0, dST1, A1, ACT, Ha, Oka4}.
+The authors produced sufficient conditions in each setting, but the existence of a Milnor vector field without conditions seems to be an open problem\footnote{The existence proof of \cite[Lemma 5.2]{CSS1} has been reported as being incomplete, see \cite[iv]{Ha} and \cite[\S 7.3]{Ri}.}. \begin{econjecture} Let $G:(\bR^{m},0)\to (\bR^{p},0)$, $m>p\geq 2$ be an analytic nice map germ with radial discriminant and such that ${\Psi_G}$ is $\rho$-regular.
+If both fibrations \eqref{eq:tube} and \eqref{ssf} exist, then the fibrations \eqref{eq:emptytube} and \eqref{ssf} are equivalent. \end{econjecture}